nikkomiu/phoenix_inline_svg/README.md

 ### Directory

 The directory in the project to load image assets from.
-If you are using Exrm make sure you use a directory that is outputted to the projects `lib` directory after the release has been created.

 ```elixir
 config :phoenix_inline_svg, dir: "/priv/somewhere/"
 ```

+*Note:* Since all images are cached at compile time by default this directory does not need to be included in the `lib/` directory that is outputted from Exrm.

 The default value is `/priv/static/svg/` and is a directory relative to the project's root directory.